Landscape Institute: Library and archive

 The Institute of Landscape Architects (the Landscape Institute's previous name), built up a collection of library books and archives relating to the practice of design and management with the purpose of creating a national landscape collection.
 The library was formally established in 1967.
 The archive collections began in the 1990s as landscape architects died and their collections were bequeathed, donated, or actively collected by the institute.
 In 2013, the Landscape Institute Archive and Library was gifted to the Museum of English Rural Life (MERL) at the University of Reading and is available to Institute members, researchers and members of the public.
 It receives financial support from the Landscape Institute.

+Governance

+When founded in 1929, the Institute of Landscape Architects comprised a council and members.
+As the organization grew, its governance arrangements evolved alongside changes to its physical headquarters.

+Governance Challenges 2022

+In July 2021, Brodie McAllister was elected President-elect but was prevented from taking office in July 2022 following a confidential whistleblowing disclosure regarding an incident during an internal meeting.
+The incident received national coverage in The Times, which reported McAllister's claim of an "Orwellian" vendetta following his promise to modernise the Institute.

+HortWeek reported that a group of past presidents (including Hal Moggridge, Merrick Denton-Thompson, Brian Clouston, Tim Gale, and Alan Tate) signed a letter of support for McAllister, calling the decision to remove him "without precedent."
+Critics described the complaint as "superficial" and disputed the use of a whistleblowing framework for the matter.
+Pro Landscaper further noted the complaint was made after two previous inquiries had found no case to answer.

+The Institute's 2022 Annual Report recorded legal fees of £78,034 related to the case, with a further £91,664 in the following year due to "aggravated activity" by members.
+A requisition for an EGM by 145 members was declared "invalid" by the Board, and Acting President Noel Farrer stated the whistleblowing case was closed and would not be reopened.

 Presidents

-Presidents of the Landscape Institute are elected by LI members for a two-year term.
+The Institute is required by its Royal Charter to elect a President for a two-year term.